 - The Blended Online M.S.W. offers students the flexibility and convenience of online learning combined with a traditional “in-person” classroom setting for advanced coursework.

 - The school offers a three-year, intensive weekend M.S.W. program that allows social services employees to continue working full time while attending class at an off-campus locations.

 - A number of accelerated dual-degree programs are available in conjunction with other schools, including an M.S.W. with a juris doctor or a master of divinity degree.

-- The school is home to cutting-edge research centers and institutes, including the Center for Gambling Studies, Center for International Social Work, Center for Leadership and Management, Center on Violence Against Women and Children, and the Institute for Families.
+- The school is home to cutting-edge research centers and institutes, including the Center for Gambling Studies, Center for Global Social Work, Center for Leadership and Management, Center on Violence Against Women and Children, and the Institute for Families.

 - A broad array of gerontology programs addresses this increasingly vital specialization from many perspectives and academic levels.